WestSydney.com.au

 The opening date has never been officially delayed.
 Here's the full record.

-On 26 April 2026, WSI opened its 3.7-kilometre runway to the public for a single day — the Runway Run/Walk event in aid of Sydney Children's Hospitals Foundation.
-More than 20,000 people ran or walked on the tarmac in five different distances (4 km, 7 km, 14 km, half marathon, and community walk), with a Red Bull aerobatics display overhead.
+On 26 April 2026, WSI opened its 3.7-kilometre runway to the public for a single day — the Runway Run/Walk in aid of Sydney Children's Hospitals Foundation.
+More than 20,000 people ran or walked on the tarmac.
+A Red Bull aerobatics display flew overhead.
 The event raised over $100,000 for the Foundation and was the first and only public access to the runway before commercial flights begin.
-For the site, the practical signal is simple: the runway is fit for purpose and WSA Co is confident enough to let 20,000 people onto it five months before opening day.

-Runway Run — NSW Government event page; Nepean News recap (April 2026).
 Master Plan endorsement and O'Brien tenant via WSI Airport — Master Plan published (May 2026) and Charter Hall — O'Brien anchor tenant (May 2026).
-Earlier April context: Singapore Airlines via Minister King's office (24–25 March); Air New Zealand via Minister King's office (2–3 April); JCDecaux via GlobeNewswire (8 April); Take-Off Fund via Destination NSW (April 2026).
+Singapore Airlines via Minister King's office (24–25 March); Air New Zealand via Minister King's office (2–3 April); JCDecaux via GlobeNewswire (8 April); Take-Off Fund via Destination NSW (April 2026).

 Opening date timeline — 2014 to 2026